 We assessed our research collaboration with CSL in accordance with Topic 606 and concluded that CSL is a customer.
-We identified the following performance obligations under the CSL agreement: 1) research services; and 2) participation in the Joint Steering Committee.
+We identified the following performance obligations under the CSL Agreement: 1) research services; and 2) participation in the Joint Steering Committee.
 We concluded that the performance obligations are interrelated and do not have a standalone basis.
-CSL has the rights to terminate the research collaboration upon 45 days notice, which is considered to be the legally enforceable contract term.
+CSL has the right to terminate the research collaboration upon 45 days notice, which is considered to be the legally enforceable contract term.
 Therefore, during the first phase of research services, we have a 45 day performance obligation and all research services beyond the initial 45 days performance obligation are considered a material right.
-In addition, each phase of research services represents a separate customer option since CSL must provide written notice of their intent to advance to the next phase.
+In addition, each phase of research services represents a separate customer option since CSL must provide written notice of its intent to advance to the next phase.

-Under the CSL agreement, CSL is obligated to pay us for the costs incurred by us under the research programs.
-The upfront payment of \$0.6 million received in May 2019 was considered fixed consideration and we will recognize revenue on the upfront payment for the research service performance obligation as the services are performed.
+Under the CSL Agreement, CSL is obligated to pay us for the costs incurred by us under the research programs.
+The payment of \$0.6 million for the first phase of the research program received in May 2019 was considered fixed consideration and we will recognize revenue on the payment for the research service performance obligation as the services are performed.
 We are utilizing a cost-based input method to measure proportional performance and to calculate the corresponding amount of revenue to recognize.
 We believe this is the best measure of progress because other measures do not reflect how we transfer the performance obligation to our counterparty.
 In applying the cost-based input methods of revenue recognition, we use actual costs incurred relative to budgeted costs to fulfill the combined performance obligation.
 These costs consist primarily of third-party contract costs and internal full-time equivalent effort.
 A cost-based input method of revenue recognition requires us to make estimates of costs to complete the performance obligations.
 The cumulative effect of revisions to estimated costs to complete the performance obligations will be recorded in the period in which changes are identified and amounts can be reasonably estimated.
 A significant change in these assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods.

-The research milestones under CSL agreement are variable consideration.
+The option fees based on research milestones under the CSL Agreement are variable consideration.
 Because they are binary in nature, we will use the "most-likely" method to evaluate whether the milestones should be included.
 However, the milestones are only payable upon CSL's decision to proceed to the next research phase for any program, and are therefore subject to CSL's sole discretion.
 Accordingly, the milestones are fully constrained and we will not recognize revenue related to these amounts until we have received notification from CSL that they would like to proceed with the next phase of a research program.
-For the three months ended June 30, 2019, we recognized \$94,000 as collaboration revenue under the CSL agreement.
+For the three months ended March 31, 2020, we recognized \$0.2 million as license revenue under the CSL Agreement.